 With corrective and preventative action (CAPA), enterprises can plan and execute rigorous investigations into failures, find root causes, and implement improvements to their parts and manufacturing processes.
 Let’s dive into what this is, why it’s essential, how it works, and how to implement it.

-Sometimes referred to as simply corrective action, this is about continually improving processes intended to eliminate causes of product non-conformities and other undesirable scenarios.
-Standardized workflows provide a robust structure to initiate, evaluate, assign, monitor, review, and approve steps to improve quality and compliance by correcting existing issues.
+Sometimes called corrective action, CAPA is about continually improving processes intended to eliminate causes of product non-conformities and other undesirable scenarios.
+Standardized CAPA workflows provide a robust structure to initiate, evaluate, assign, monitor, review, and approve steps to improve quality and compliance by correcting existing issues.

 When products and machinery fail in the field, it’s important to diagnose and fix the problem as fast as possible.
 Doing so helps mitigate adverse effects, which could include: